RemyVim/ink-if-story-template/docs/quickstart.md

 ## Testing Locally (Optional)

 Browsers block local files for security reasons, so double-clicking `index.html` won't work.
 If you want to preview before publishing, see [Local Testing](guides/local-testing.md).

----

-**Need more help?** See the [Complete Beginner's Guide](guides/beginner-guide.md) withmore detailed instructions and screenshots, or [open an issue](https://github.com/RemyVim/ink-if-story-template/issues) on GitHub.